ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The FETCH handler receives identifiers of group members for the group identified by "GROUPNAME" and returns the public keys of such group members.

-The handler expects a request with payload formatted as a CBOR map.
-The payload of this request is a CBOR Map that MUST contain the following fields:
+The handler expects a request with payload formatted as a CBOR map, that MUST contain the following fields:

 * 'get_pub_keys', whose value is encoded as in {{gid-post}} with the following modification:

-  - The first array may be empty, if the Client does not wish to filter the request public keys based on roles.
+  - The first array may be empty, if the Client does not wish to filter the requested public keys based on roles of group members.

-  - The second array contains zero or more identifiers of group members for the group identified by "GROUPNAME".
-The Client indicates that it wishes to receive the public keys of all nodes having these identifiers.
+  - The second array contains zero or more node identifiers of group members, for the group identified by "GROUPNAME".
+The Client indicates that it wishes to receive the public keys of all nodes having these node identifiers.

   As mentioned, both arrays can not be empty at the same time.

 The specific format of public keys as well as identifiers, roles and combination of roles of group members MUST be specified by the application profile (OPT1, REQ2, REQ9).

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
-The KDC also verifies that the role the client is granted allows it to perform this operation on this resource (REQ7aa).
+The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ7aa).
 If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If verification succeeds, the handler identifies the public keys of the current group members for which either:

   - the role identifier matches with one of those indicated in the request; note that the request can contain a "combination of roles", where the handler select all group members who have all roles included in the combination.

-  - the identifier matches with one of those indicated in the request.
+  - the node identifier matches with one of those indicated in the request.

 Then, the handler returns a 2.05 (Content) message response with payload formatted as a CBOR map, containing only the 'pub\_keys' and 'peer\_roles' parameters from {{gid-post}}.
 In particular, 'pub\_keys' encodes the list of public keys of those group members including the respective member identifiers, while 'peer\_roles' encodes their respective role (or CBOR array of roles) in the group.
-The specific format of public keys as well as of identifiers of group members is specified by the application profile (OPT1, REQ9).
+The specific format of public keys as well as of node identifiers of group members is specified by the application profile (OPT1, REQ9).

-If the KDC does not store any public key associated with the specified member identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.
+If the KDC does not store any public key associated with the specified node identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.

-The handler MAY enforce one of the following policies, in order to handle possible identifiers that are included in the 'get_pub_keys' parameter of the request but are not associated to any current group member.
-Such a policy MUST be specified by the application profile (REQ13)
+The handler MAY enforce one of the following policies, in order to handle possible node identifiers that are included in the 'get_pub_keys' parameter of the request but are not associated to any current group member.
+Such a policy MUST be specified by the application profile (REQ13).

-* The KDC silently ignores those identifiers.
+* The KDC silently ignores those node identifiers.

 * The KDC retains public keys of group members for a given amount of time after their leaving, before discarding them.
 As long as such public keys are retained, the KDC provides them to a requesting Client.